tymonx/go-logger/README.md

 ## Features

 * All log formatting and I/O operations are offloaded to separate worker thread
+* All calls to log methods are lightweight and consumes very little CPU resources
 * It can simultaneously log message to different log handlers
 * Various customizable built-in log handlers `Stdout`, `Stderr`, `File`, `Stream` and `Syslog`
 * Various log methods `Trace`, `Debug`, `Info`, `Notice`, `Warning`, `Error`, `Critical`, `Alert`, `Fatal` and `Panic`